Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Method

-\paragraph{Voxel Aggregation.} As shown in Fig.\ref{fig:pipeine}, we further aggregate the semantic-aware seed features $\textbf{F}_{s}^{3D}$ and occupancy-aware features $\textbf{F}_{o}^{3D}$ with 3D features $\textbf{F}^{3D}$ implying coarse geometry representation to construct the final discriminative voxel features $\textbf{F}_f^{3D} \in \mathbb{R}^{(C+C_o) \times X \times Y \times Z}$.
+As shown in Figure \ref{fig:pipeine}, to fully exploit the geometry information in 3D features $\textbf{F}^{3D}$ and $\textbf{F}_{o}^{3D}$, we further aggregate them with the semantic-aware seed features $\textbf{F}_{s}^{3D}$ to construct the final discriminative voxel features $\textbf{F}_f^{3D} \in \mathbb{R}^{(C+C_o) \times X \times Y \times Z}$ for subsequent semantic propagation.
 Specifically, we leverage the coordinates of non-seed voxels to index features $\textbf{F}_{n}^{3D}$ from $\textbf{F}^{3D}$.
-Then the non-seed voxel features $\textbf{F}_{n}^{3D}$ are fed into a knowledge transfer layer and combined with the semantic-aware features $\textbf{F}_{s}^{3D}$ to form the new scene representation, which contains the semantic context and geometry prior.
-We argue that non-seed voxel features $\textbf{F}_{n}^{3D}$ are vital and can well complement the seed features since the sparse voxel proposals are not always accurate.
-To exploit spatial occupancy information from the SVPN, we also concatenate the occupancy-aware features $\textbf{F}_{o}^{3D}$ with the new scene representation to obtain the final voxel features.
-The detailed procedure can be formulated as follows: where $\mathrm{CN}$ is the feature combination of seed and non-seed voxels, and $\mathrm{KT}$ is the linear layer for knowledge transfer.
+Then the non-seed voxel features $\textbf{F}_{n}^{3D}$ are fed into a linear layer and combined with the semantic-aware features $\textbf{F}_{s}^{3D}$ to form the new scene representation, which contains the semantic context and geometry cues.
+We argue that non-seed voxel features $\textbf{F}_{n}^{3D}$ are vital and can well complement the seed features since the sparse voxel proposal is not always accurate.
+To further utilize the geometry information from the SVPN, we also concatenate the features $\textbf{F}_{o}^{3D}$ from SVPN with the new scene representation to obtain the final voxel features.
+The detailed procedure can be formulated as follows: where $\mathrm{CN}$ is the feature combination of seed and non-seed voxels.